Hubli

-Hubli (officially Hubballi) is a city in the Indian state of Karnataka.
+Hubli, officially Hubballi, is a city in the Indian state of Karnataka.
 The twin cities Hubli–Dharwad form the second largest municipality and urban agglomeration of Karnataka in terms of area and population and the largest city in North Karnataka.
 Hubli is in Dharwad district of Karnataka and is the taluk headquarters of Hubli City and Hubli Rural.
-Although it hosts the HDMC office, the district headquarters is in Dharwad.
+Although it hosts the Hubli-Dharwad Municipal Corporation, the district headquarters is in Dharwad.

 It also houses the largest number of government offices outside the state capital.
 In 2016, Hubli-Dharwad was selected for solar city / green city master plans.
 In 2017, government of India included Hubli-Dharwad city for a smart city project, a flagship scheme for overall development of infrastructure in the twin-cities.

-Etymology

-The name Hubballi comes from Kannada Hoovina Balli which means "Flowering creeper" in Kannada.
-Hubli is the anglicised version of Hubballi.